-Sleep Time Sleep Time The S es how long the UPS keeps its output power turned off when you issue a UPS/ t Group Sleep command.
-When the UPS/Outlet Group turns off, it will turn back lowing the Sleep Time defined here, plus the Return Time or Power On Delay for t Groups.
-If utility power has not been restored at this point, the UPS will wait t is restored to turn back on.
-See "Outlet Groups on Configuration menu" on 27.
-Sleep command can be issued via the UPS display, the "UPS on Control menu", NMP command or via PowerChute Business Edition.
+Field Description Sleep Time Defines how long the UPS keeps its output power turned off when you issue a UPS/ Outlet Group Sleep command.
+When the UPS/Outlet Group turns off, it will turn back on following the Sleep Time defined here, plus the Return Time or Power On Delay for Outlet Groups.
+If utility power has not been restored at this point, the UPS will wait until it is restored to turn back on.
+See "Outlet Groups on Configuration menu" on page 27.
+The Sleep command can be issued via the UPS display, the "UPS on Control menu", via SNMP command or via PowerChute Business Edition.